From Lumbini to Pokhara

 The road to Lumbini

 In the morning, I crossed the street and ate again at the Three Vision Restaurant.
-The generous breakfast had omelet, mashed potatoes, coffee, juice, and fruit.
+The generous breakfast had an omelet, smashed potatoes, coffee, juice, and fruit.
 While I was having breakfast, I watched a huge monkey that walked on the roof of my guesthouse.

-Later, I went to the complex of the Maha Devi Temple, built on the place where it’s supposed that the Buddha might have been born.
+Later, I went to the complex of the Maha Devi Temple, built in the place where it’s supposed that the Buddha might have been born.
 Inside the complex, there was a lake where Maha Devi would have bathed before giving birth to the Buddha.
 Ruins of former monasteries could be seen all around the temple and the lake.
-Inside the complex, one could enter only barefooted, after leaving the shoes outside in a special place.
+Inside the complex, pilgrims and visitors could enter only barefooted, after leaving the shoes outside in a special place.
 Tourists had to pay for their visit to the religious complex.
 Once I entered the complex, a queue of pilgrims waited to worship at the temple.
 In the garden, a lama lectured to a group of people fascinated by his teachings.
-While I was waking throughout the religious complex, a few young Nepalese insisted on taking a photo together with me.
+While I was walking throughout the religious complex, a few young Nepalese insisted on taking a photo together with me.
+This time, I accepted.

 After visiting the religious complex, I went toward the monastic zone.
 There, most of the monasteries had been built in the middle of a large green area.
 I turned down all the bike rickshaw offers, although the route of the monasteries spread along ten kilometers.
 I preferred to walk slowly among the temples.
 The Vipassana Meditation Center Panditarama was in a deep forest, Karma Samtenling Monastery in a park, and Thrangu Vajra Vidhya Association in a large, arranged garden.
 In the same monastic zone, the Linh Son Temple, Lama Yuru Meditation Center, and Drigung Kagyud Lotus Stupa were situated by an artificial lake with water lilies.